-- our expectations regarding the timing of clinical study commencements and reporting results from same; - the timing and likelihood of regulatory approvals for our product candidates; - the anticipated indications for our product candidates, if approved; - the potential market opportunities for commercializing our product candidates; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved for commercial use; - estimates of our expenses, future revenue, capital requirements, and our needs for additional financing; - our ability to develop, acquire, and advance product candidates into, and successfully complete, clinical studies; - the implementation of our business model and strategic plans for our business and product candidates; - the initiation, timing, progress, and results of future preclinical studies and clinical studies, and our research and development programs; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates; - our ability to maintain and establish collaborations or obtain additional funding; - our ability to maintain and establish relationships with third parties, such as contract research organizations, suppliers, and distributors; - our financial performance and the expansion of our organization; - our ability to obtain supply of our product candidates; - · developments and projections relating to our competitors and our industry; and - other risks and uncertainties, including those listed under Part II, Item 1A.
+- our expectations regarding the timing of clinical study commencements and reporting results from same; - the timing and likelihood of regulatory approvals for our product candidates; - the anticipated indications for our product candidates, if approved; - the potential market opportunities for commercializing our product candidates; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved for commercial use: - · estimates of our expenses, future revenue, capital requirements, and our needs for additional financing; - our ability to develop, acquire, and advance product candidates into, and successfully complete, clinical studies; - the implementation of our business model and strategic plans for our business and product candidates and the integration and performance of any businesses we acquire; - · the initiation, timing, progress, and results of ongoing and future preclinical and clinical studies, and our research and development programs; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates; - · our ability to maintain and establish collaborations or obtain additional funding; - our ability to maintain and establish relationships with third parties, such as contract research organizations, suppliers, and distributors; - our financial performance and the expansion of our organization; - our ability to obtain supply of our product candidates; - developments and projections relating to our competitors and our industry; and - other risks and uncertainties, including those listed under Part II, Item 1A.
 Risk Factors.